Reading, analyzing, researching, and writing arguments.

 Wood, Nancy V. and Miller, James

-- Rhetorical Readings for Advanced Writers*, 2nd Ed.
+- Rhetorical Readings for Advanced Writers (sec.
+802 only)*, 2nd Ed.

 Colorado State University Composition Department